PocketmintSG/pocketmint-backend/README.md

 1. Note that you have to add your IP address to the MongoDB cluster to allow connections to it.
 2. Connect to the MongoDB instance using the following URI: `mongodb+srv://pocketmint-dev:<MongoDB password>@dev.gx0pb5p.mongodb.net/`

+Please login to Mongo Atlas using Pocketmint's Google authentication to connect and view more information on the database.

 ## AWS Configurations

 - [Modify S3 bucket permissions](https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteAccessPermissionsReqd.html)